Key electronic resources

 Support materials, guides and videos to help you search the literature and get to the full text.

 If you would like some help finding literature for English, or managing your citations and reference lists, please contact kate dot courage at warwick dot ac dot uk, the Academic Support Librarian for English.
-To get some help starting out on a literature search, see our video tutorials (right) on developing a search strategy and getting to the full text, or the printed guides (below).
+To get some help starting out on a literature search, see our video tutorials (right) on developing a search strategy and getting to the full text.

 Guides to specific databases

 - Guide to searching Literature Online (LION)

 - Guide to searching Early English Books Online (EEBO)